 Similar to smart cities, agriculture IoT deployments frequently rely on low-power equipment placed in outlying locations.
-To connect with your cloud management system, look for a gateway that can take input from these devices and translate it as necessary.
+To connect with your cloud management system, look for a LoRaWAN gateway that can take input from these devices and translate it as necessary.

 Like IIoT, edge processing may be advantageous for smart agriculture because it enables quick responses to issues.
 To avoid wasting water (or flooding a field) while diagnosing the issue, the gateway, for instance, can initiate an automatic shutoff if a sensor detects a leak in the waterline of an irrigation system.

 More advanced, BLE mesh protocol-based solution run on Home Assistant, which aims to help control grow lights.
 The solution includes functions like ON/OFF, brightness adjustment, CCT adjustment, etc. To meet the plant growth requirements, as the growing conditions change(e.g., temperature, humidity, brightness…), the lights can be adjusted automatically to fit the environment.
 The core device of this solution is the Home Assistant gateway (DSGW-210-HA), which truly realizes all-round convenience.

 The above is the most comprehensive knowledge about IoT gateways.
 For more information, you can visit https://www.dusuniot.com/solution/ to find more areas where smart gateways can be applied and their solutions.
 These areas include smart apartments, smart aged care, and smart lighting, which achieves a combination of practicality and high performance.